gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    confidentiality MUST NOT be supported.
 Cipher suites and parameters that do not provide ephemeral key-exchange MUST NOT be supported.

-   The Cipher suits negotiated in the Key-Management DTLS Connection SHALL only include those supported by the DTLS Chunk.
+   The Cipher suites negotiated in the Key-Management DTLS Connection SHALL only include those supported by the DTLS Chunk.
 The DTLS Chunk is expected to have an API capability to determine the Cipher Suit Capabilities, see Abstract API in Section 10.1 of